 The first step was to build a browser-based, interactive tool to subjective label surface stations over Europe for 12 selected winter storm cases between 2015 and 2020.
-Based on the outcome, we trained a probabilistic RF based on the eight predictors \tilde{v} , p, Δp , $\tilde{\theta}$, $\Delta \tilde{\theta}$, RR, d and Δd .
-Being independent of spatial behaviour or gradients and only requiring 1 h tendencies, the approach is very flexible and can be applied to single stations or grid points and various data sets with differing grid spacing.
+Based on the outcome, we trained a probabilistic RF based on the eight predictors $\tilde{v}$ , p, $\Delta p$ , $\tilde{\theta}$ , $\Delta \tilde{\theta}$ , RR, d and $\Delta d$ .
+We note that we set a $\tilde{v}$ threshold of 0.8 to focus on high wind areas.
+However, we do not expect the RF to be sensitive to small changes in the threshold and, in principle, the RF can be applied to wind speeds below this.
+Being independent of spatial behaviour or gradients, the approach is very flexible and can be applied to single stations or grid points and various data sets with differing grid spacing.
+However, due to the fast movement of meteorological features in stormy situations hourly resolution is required, making the algorithm inapplicable to some climate data sets.
 To obtain areal information from irregular station data, Kriging was applied on the station-based probabilities generated by the RF.

 The trained RFs are generally well-calibrated.
 Merely, the distinction between CJ and CS is more challenging, since the two features show similar characteristics in most parameters except for lower p in the CJ being located nearer to the cyclone centre.
 Overall, the RFs learn physically consistent relations reflected in the importance of individual predictors.
-For example, while Δp appears to be most important for WJ, CJ and CS, RR is substantial for the identification of CFC.
+For example, while $\Delta p$ appears to be most important for WJ, CJ and CS, RR is substantial for the identification of CFC.